On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: Introduction and motivation

-\textit{Although a standard result, \Cref{thm:drml} is of minor interest to us in this paper for several reasons.} First, because of their asymptotic nature, there is no finite sample size $n$ at which any test could empirically reject either the hypothesis $\mathit{cBias}_{\theta }(\widehat{ \psi }_{1})=o_{P_{\theta }}(n^{-1/2})$ or the hypothesis that $n^{1/2}( \widehat{\psi }_{1}-\psi (\theta ))$ is asymptotically normal with mean zero.
-Rather, as discussed in \Cref{sec:background}, our interest, instead, lies in testing and rejecting hypotheses such as, at the actual sample size $ n$, the actual asymptotic coverage of the interval $\widehat{\psi }_{1}\pm z_{\alpha /2}\widehat{\text{se}}[\widehat{\psi }_{1}]$, conditional on the training sample, is less than a fraction $\varrho <1$ of its nominal coverage.
-Second, since the ML estimators $\widehat{b}(x)$ and $\widehat{p} (x)$ have unknown statistical properties and we are interested in essentially assumption-free inference, our inferential statements regard the training sample as fixed rather than random.
-In particular (with the exception of \Cref{sec:cov}), the only randomness referred to in any theorem is that of the estimation sample.
-In fact, our inferences rely on being in `asymptopia', only to be able to posit that, at our sample size of $n$, the quantiles of the finite sample distribution of a conditionally asymptotically normal statistic (e.g. $\widehat{\mathbb{IF}}_{22,k}(\Omega _{k}^{-1})$) are close to the quantiles of a normal.
-Indeed, by using finite sample tail inequalities, our reliance on asymptotics could be totally eliminated at the expense of decreased power and increased confidence interval width.
+\begin{rem} Although a standard result, \Cref{thm:drml} is of minor interest to us in this paper for several reasons.
+First, because of their asymptotic nature, there is no finite sample size $n$ at which any test could empirically falsify $\mathsf{Bias}_{\theta }(\hat{\psi}_{1})=o (n^{-1/2})$.
+Rather, as discussed in \Cref{sec:background}, our interest, instead, lies in testing and rejecting hypotheses such as, at the actual estimation sample size $n$, the actual coverage of the interval $\hat{\psi}_{1} \pm z_{\alpha /2}\widehat{\mathsf{s.e.}}[\hat{\psi}_{1}]$, conditional on the training sample, is less than a fraction $\varrho <1$ of its nominal coverage.

+Second, we make no assumptions concerning either the complexity of the unknown functions $b$ and $p$ or the statistical behavior of their ML estimators $\hat{b}$ and $\hat{p}$, our inferential statements will regard the training sample as fixed rather than random.
+In particular, the only randomness referred to in any theorem is that of the estimation sample.
+Our inferences rely on being in `asymptopia' to be able to posit that, at our estimation sample size of $n$, (1) the quantiles of the finite sample distribution of a conditionally asymptotically normal statistic (e.g. $\widehat{\mathbb{IF}}_{22,k}$ defined later in \cref{eq:if22_oracle}) are close to the quantiles of a normal and (2) the standard error estimators of $\hat{\psi}_{1}$ and $\widehat{\mathbb{IF}}_{22,k}$ are close to their true standard errors.
+(It will often be useful to consider the power functions of our proposed tests as a function of the sample size, which we do by taking $n \rightarrow \infty$.) \end{rem}

-\begin{rem} In \Cref{sec:covfnl}, we report results of an unconditional simulation study, (i.e. both the training and estimation sample were redrawn 200 times).
-The study gave similar results to ones in which the initial training sample was held fixed and only the estimation sample redrawn.
-This similarity only serves as evidence that the initial training sample was not an outlier.
-It provides no evidence concerning the order in probability of the conditional bias $\mathit{cBias}_{\theta }(\widehat{\psi }_{1})$. \end{rem}
+\begin{rem} Indeed, when the constants in the non-asymptotic concentration inequalities \citep{boucheron2013concentration, vershynin2018high} are explicit and can be estimated from data, then our reliance on asymptotics could be eliminated at the expense of decreased power and increased CI width.
+However, such finite sample bounds are beyond the scope of this paper. \end{rem}

 Before starting to explain our methodology in detail, we collect some frequently used notations.